Dismiss Modal

 Follow-up care

-Make a follow-up appointment with your healthcare provider as directed.
+Make a follow-up appointment with your provider as directed.
 During your follow-up visit, your provider will check your healing.
 Let your provider know how you are feeling.
 You can also discuss the cause of your ascites and if you need any further treatment.
-If your fluid is infected, you will be sent home on antibiotics.
+If your fluid is infected, you will be given antibiotics.
+If so, take them as directed.
+Do not stop taking them just because you feel better.
+You need to take the full course of antibiotics.
 In some cases, the paracentesis may need to be repeated if the fluid returns.
 Your provider may also prescribe medicines that increase urination (diuretics) to decrease the buildup of fluid.

-• Pain that doesn't go away even after taking pain medicine
+• Your pain doesn't go away even after taking pain medicine.

-• Belly pain not caused by having the skin punctured
+• You have belly pain not caused by having the skin punctured.

-• More than a small amount of fluid leaking from the puncture site
+• More than a small amount of fluid is leaking from the puncture site.

-• Signs of infection at the puncture site.
+• You have signs of infection at the puncture site.
 These include increased pain, redness, or swelling, warmth, or bad-smelling drainage.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.